cpcwood/gitlab-kubernetes-with-ci/README.md

 ### Add Public SSH Key to GitLab User

+#### Add GitLab to Hosts

-The GitLab UI is configured to use the k3s traefik ingress located [here](./terraform/infrastructure/charts/k3s-ingress-gitlab/).
-The ingress will point to your domain defined in [`./terraform/.env`](./terraform/.env), the domain value is set in the [`.env`](./.env) file `TF_VAR_gitlab_domain` variable and has a default value of `gitlab.gitlab.example`.
+The GitLab UI is configured to use the k3s [traefik](https://traefik.io/) ingress located in the code [here](./terraform/infrastructure/charts/k3s-ingress-gitlab/).

+The ingress will point to the domain value set in the [`.env`](./.env) file `TF_VAR_gitlab_domain` variable, the default value is `gitlab.gitlab.example`.

-If your cluster is not public, you may need to add your custom domain to your hosts file to be able to connect., e.g.
+If your cluster is not public, you may need to add your custom domain to your hosts file to be able to connect, e.g.

 ```
 # /etc/hosts